Pakistan's top court resumes hearing on PM Khan's bid to stay on | Law-Order

 Pakistan's top court resumes hearing on PM Khan's bid to stay on

-However, the official, who is privy to such proceedings, said that the security agencies had not come to the same conclusion as Khan and they had communicated that to the prime minister.
-Khan, who was for years critical of the U.S. involvement in Afghanistan, also accused opposition parties of being part of a foreign conspiracy.
+Khan and the deputy speaker had said Pakistan's National Security Committee, a top panel that groups civilian officials as well as the military and intelligence chiefs, had confirmed a plot to overthrow him.
+However, the official, who is privy to such proceedings, said the security agencies had not come to the same conclusion as Khan and had communicated their view to him.

 - Country: